Your hiking gear is crucial for any of your hiking experiences in nature!

 Regardless of whether you are a hiking novice or someone with many years of hiking experience, having the right hiking gear is essential.

-This is important for your own comfort, protection from the extremes of weather, and for various elements of safety when hiking over different terrains.
+That is important for your comfort, protection from the extremes of weather, and for various elements of safety when hiking over different terrains.

 What to Know Before Buying Hiking Gear?